 The Rite of Christian Initiation of Adults (RCIA) is a process by which people become members of the Catholic Church.

 The process is concerned with the total formation of the person; doctrinal formation (understanding Catholic beliefs), practical formation (living the faith), liturgical formation (praying with the community), and apostolic formation (service with the community).
-This is a gradual development that culminates in the celebration of the initiation sacraments of Baptism, Confirmation, and the Eucharist usually at Easter Vigil.
-This faith journey is designed for those never before baptized, but also is adapted for those baptized in another Christian denomination or those baptized Catholic yet have never received the other sacraments.
+This is a gradual development that culminates in the celebration of the Sacraments of Initiation, which include Baptism, Confirmation, and the Eucharist, at the Easter Vigil.
+This faith journey is designed for those never before baptized, but also is adapted for those baptized in another Christian denomination and those baptized Catholic that have never received the Sacrament of Confirmation or First Eucharist.

 How does it work?